-Natalie is trained in IMSE Orton Gillingham, an approach accredited by the International Dyslexia Association.
-Her educational therapy sessions utilize strategies proven by recent research to close dyslexic students' gaps.
+Natalie is trained in IMSE Orton Gillingham, an approach accredited by the International Dyslexia Association, and is a Certified Structured Literacy Dyslexia Interventionist.
+Her sessions utilize strategies proven by recent research to close dyslexic students' gaps.
 Initial assessment of each student's skills leads to the creation of short and long term goals, with each session targeting a specific goal.
 Concepts are explained in common-sense language and repeated review and hands-on activities are built into each session.

 How a student responds to an activity determines what happens next in the session, not a given curriculum or set-in-stone scope and sequence.
 Because student need guides sessions, Natalie introduces concepts in a slightly different order, using differing materials and strategies, for each child.
 Educational therapy is NOT a one-size-fits-all approach!